StochasticBiology/EvAM-MDR/README.md

 This example code uses `wget` to download drug resistance profiles and a phylogeny for a collection of Russian tuberculosis isolates; the dataset is from [1].
 It uses HyperTraPS-CT functionality to cast these observations as a set of evolutionary transitions, then performs accumulation modelling with HyperTraPS to investigate the underlying evolutionary dynamics and mechanisms.
 You can read more here https://arxiv.org/pdf/2411.00219 .

+`post-inference.Rdata` contains an R workspace image after the inference process has been run on these data; loading this should allow reproduction of the plots without re-running HyperTraPS-CT.

 [1] Casali, N., Nikolayevskyy, V., Balabanova, Y., Harris, S.R., Ignatyeva, O., Kontsevaya, I., Corander, J., Bryant, J., Parkhill, J., Nejentsev, S. and Horstmann, R.D., 2014.
 Evolution and transmission of drug-resistant tuberculosis in a Russian population.
 Nature genetics, 46(3), pp.279-286.